linked-art/linked.art/docs/model/actor/index.md

 It is often useful to know where and when the person or organization was active in their professional function.
 For example, an artist might have started painting when they were 20, stopped by 30, and only painted in Italy.
 This information can be used to help eliminate dubious attributions, for example.

 The property for the Person or Group is `carried_out`, the inverse of the more familiar `carried_out_by` from Activities to Actors.
-The `Activity` resource should be `classified_as` _aat:300393177_, meaning the time when the actor is actively performing their primary professional function.
+The `Activity` resource must be `classified_as` _aat:300393177_, meaning the time when the actor is actively performing their primary professional function.
 The other properties of activities can and should also be used.

 This pattern can be used for other activities that the Person or Group was responsible for by changing the `classified_as` on the Activity to reflect the nature of that activity, however the activity must not have its own identity separate from Person or Group.
 If it does, then it should have its own record, and use `carried_out_by` in the regular fashion.
 Activities that are embedded within records in this way cannot be referred to separately from the Person.